 Put a simple flowchart or swimlane diagram together and implement the new process.
 Once implemented, you will start seeing how much time is saved.
 Communicate this out to the team, communicate this to the functional managers and most importantly start going up the executive chain about what the team has done and the cost savings / revenue generating / time reducing results that have been realized.
 Following the above steps will move you from being just a task manager to taking your project manager career to the next level.

-Looking for a place to keep all of your Tasks neat and organized?
-Try ProjectManager.com free for 30 days.
+Our software is a good place to keep all of your Tasks neat and organized.
+Try it free for 30 days.
 It’s like Microsoft Project, but it’s simpler and online!